In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Wash produce before use

-Prep and roast the sweet potato
+Prep and cook the sweet potato

 - Scrub or peel the sweet potato.
 Cut the potato in half lengthwise, then cut each half lengthwise into ½-inch-thick slices.